 In order to to do parameter reduction a VST module must have roughly more presets of good instruments/effects than there are synthesizer parameters.
 The existing good presets are used to find "three dimensional space of good sounds", which can be then explored by using only three parameters: X, Y and Z. (Software supports three different ways to do parameter reduction: linear ICA, t-SNE and variational autoencoder VAE.)

 The software is a beta version so there is room for improvements but you can already use it to find interesting sounds.
-AI code requires lots of CPU so you should have very fast computer to use the tool.
+AI code require lots from CPU so you should have very fast computer to use the tool.
 You need to calculate a parameter reduction model for each VST instrument separatedly.

 Hypercube VST currently supports only 64bit VST2 modules.
 Support for VST3 won't happen soon as only few VST3 modules currently fully support the newest VST3 standard which allow reading all preset values.
 The software requires 64bit Windows 10 (earlier versions not tested) and 64bit Java (plugin generator user interface).

 Youtube video showing how to use Hypercube VST (old version)

 Here is a step by step help documentation describing hot to use the software.

 I would love to get feedback about this plugin/software.

 Eugenics thinks that some genes are clearly better than others but, for example, in game theory there are competitive solutions where the best solution is a probability distribution of different tactics/genes so there are no clearly better genes (hawk-dove example).
 In society, for example, doctors and judges are both needed so there are no clearly better professions/individuals.
 One can then say that successful businessmen or athletes who get millions should not get more money than successful doctors, scientists and judges because they all are needed.